 - Emotional attachment

-- Opinion of family and neighbors
+- Opinions of family and neighbors

 Dangers of Overpricing

-- Most of the activity on your home will occur in the first few weeks.
+- Most of the activity on your home will occur in the first few days to weeks.
 Pricing a home properly and then creating immediate urgency in the minds of agents and buyers is critical.

 - Buyers who have seen most available homes in their price range are waiting for the "right house" to come on the market.
 That's why if a house is priced right, it will sell quickly.
 The buyers are there waiting for it.

 - Don't start with a high price and the assumption that you can reduce it later.
-By the time you decide to lower the price, it may be too late, as interest will have alreadywaned.
+By the time you decide to lower the price, it may be too late, as interest will have already waned.